-Byroster, and meeting schedule. $$, the SCHOOL/DISTRICT will submit an environmental vision statement, action plan, Bysurvey. , the SCHOOL/DISTRICT will submit the results from the school environment , the SCHOOL/DISTRICT will submit a preliminary proposal for how it will integrate e curriculum; inform and involve the community; and monitor and evaluate progress. , the SCHOOL/DISTRICT will submit a final program description for how it will cy into the curriculum; inform and involve the community; and monitor and evaluate Ву , the SCHOOL/DISTRICT will implement the approved program.
+Ву , the SCHOOL/DISTRICT will submit an environmental vision statement, action plan, roster, and meeting schedule.
+Bysurvey. ${\!$ , the SCHOOL/DISTRICT will submit a preliminary proposal for how it will integrate curriculum; inform and involve the community; and monitor and evaluate progress , the SCHOOL/DISTRICT will submit a final program description for how it will cy into the curriculum; inform and involve the community; and monitor and evaluate Ву , the SCHOOL/DISTRICT will implement the approved program.

-Ву , the SCHOOL/DISTRICT will app ly to the Green Ribbons School program. орр ddition, the SCHOOL/DISTRICT will welcome the opportunit ortunities in the future.
-These activities might include partic E-sponsored events such as sustainable schools meetings.
-Signature of SCHOOL/DISTRICT authorized representative Date Print name of SCHOOL/DISTRICT authorized representative Title of SCHOOL/DISTRICT authorized representative -
+Ву , the SCHOOL/DISTRICT will apply t o the Green Ribbons School program. opp ddition, the SCHOOL/DISTRICT will welcome the opportunity to cortunities in the future.
+These activities might include participal E-sponsored events such as sustainable schools meetings. • Signature of SCHOOL/DISTRICT authorized representative Date Print name of SCHOOL/DISTRICT authorized representative Title of SCHOOL/DISTRICT authorized representative SCHOOL/DISTRICT

-SCHOOL/DISTRICT